microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/04-implement-azure-function.md

 - In the `Run` function, it does the following:
   - Validates the required configuration values are present in the `IConfiguration` object.
   - Validates the bearer token and returns a `401` status code if the token is invalid.
-  - Creates the on-behalf-of auth provider and gets an access token for Microsoft Graph.
+  - Gets a Graph client from the `GraphClientService` for the user that made this request.
   - Uses the Microsoft Graph SDK to get the newest message from the user's inbox and returns it as a JSON body in the response.

 ## Call the Azure Function from the test app